 Retail frames are bound by the most common sizes.
 They have mats that work for sizes up to about A4 but I have not seen any that show off larger pieces of art in a flattering way.
 Mats are generally unbalanced, or too narrow for photographic art.

 Custom frames use custom mats that are perfectly fitted to your photograph.
 You can even have multiple openings to show a series of photographs in the same frame.
 You can also size frames so they will hang as a matched set in your home.

 Choosing frames isn’t as simple as it sounds.
 When you are making small prints for yourself, there are many options out there, and many of them are good.
 Just keep the above factors in mind when choosing a frame.
 When you get enlargements made by us, it is best to let us frame it or go to your local professional framer so that it can be shown off in the best way.

-Valent Lau Photography provides Custom Portrait Photography and is based in South Coogee in Sydney’s Eastern Suburbs.
+Valent Lau Photography provides Custom Portrait Photography in Sydney.
 All art is produced using high quality materials that will stay in top condition for many many years.
 Contact us now and take your first step towards creating some beautiful heirlooms.

 Get 5 Pro Tips to Have the Best Portrait and Family Photos Ever

 Time goes so fast, and you don’t want to miss a single gorgeous moment… Get this free booklet with tips on how to have a meaningful time and get amazing photos, guaranteed.

 Taking family photos has become a regular part of our…